jabadiagm/MSXgoauld_tn20k/README.md

 # MSXgoauld_tn20k

 > [WARNING]
 > This repository is outdated and kept for reference only.
-Last version is [here] (https://github.com/jabadiagm/MSXgoauldSD_tn20k)
+Last version is here: https://github.com/jabadiagm/MSXgoauldSD_tn20k
 >

 MSX Goa'uld board with Tang Nano 20k